RedisGraph/RedisGraph/docs/commands.md

 "MERGE (charlie { name: 'Charlie Sheen', age: 10 })-[r:ACTED_IN]->(wallStreet:MOVIE)"
 ```
 #### WITH
-The With clause allows parts of queries to be independently executed and have their results handled uniquely.
+The WITH clause allows parts of queries to be independently executed and have their results handled uniquely.

 This allows for more flexible query composition as well as data manipulations that would otherwise not be possible in a single query.